 Each lesson also includes several questions.
 These can be used to help you make sure that you are understanding rather than just reading.
 If you're using this material for a small group, they can be used as discussion questions.

-Walk with me on this JesusWalk and be changed -- for good!
+Walk with me on this JesusWalk and let Jesus, the Great Discipler, change you -- for good!

 Ralph F. Wilson

 October 1, 2020

 You can purchase one of Dr. Wilson's complete Bible studies in PDF, Kindle, or paperback format.